Meet Our Amazing Staff

 Jackie has held many roles at Spring River since 2019, including Program Director, Class Teacher, Pedagogical Chair, and Student Support Coordinator.
 With a background in psychology and over a decade in public education, she brings warmth, expertise, and a deep commitment to whole-child learning.
 She is trained in both Waldorf and mainstream approaches and loves spending time outdoors with her family.

-Meet The Spring River Class Teachers
+Meet The Spring River 4-day Program Class Teachers

 Our teachers are the heart of Spring River, and have been chosen because they are proven educators devoted to an arts-infused, whole-child curriculum that honors the natural world and the developmental phases of childhood.